There’s no doubt you adore your pet, but sometimes learning to take care of your animal can be a challenge

 Too many treats may lead to a nutritionally unbalanced diet and obesity.
 Plus, if you are continually giving your pet treats, it will lose their value as a reward.
 On your next veterinary visit, talk about proper nutrition for your pet.

 Keeping your pet physically active and fit help and mental stimulation.
 Dogs (and sometimes cats) love to go on regular walks, hikes, and fetch outdoors!
 Indoors fun can sometimes be a challenge.

-As an added bonus, please pop over to a related blog that discusses how the perks of having a dog pertain to your health.
+As an added bonus, please pop over to “walk your dog month” which discusses how the perks of having a dog pertain to your health.
 There are many bonuses including staying active, getting social, finding inner peace, and reducing stress.